Linux

 .
 This can be achieved with the following commandsudo apt-get install software-properties-common

-Download the GPG signing key (signed by the Jellyfin Team):
+Download the GPG signing key (signed by the Jellyfin Team) and install it:

 sudo mkdir -p /etc/apt/keyrings